baylorpaul/micronaut-json-api/README.md

 ### Update entities

 For entities you plan to expose to the API, add `implements JsonApiResourceable` to the class.
-And then add the appropriate methods.
 E.g.
 ```java
 @MappedEntity
 @Data